w3c/wai-bcase/_business-case/diversity-inclusion.md

 Web accessibility focuses on people with all types of disabilities - visual, auditory, physical, speech, cognitive, and neurological disabilities - including older people with age-related impairments.

+@@@ with selected text from Social Aspects of previous version as well as research and articles listed in EO bix case wiki page